EPCCed/2026-07-27-Fortran-inter/episodes/03-more-on-pointers.md

   integer, pointer :: p2 => null()    ! unassociated
   integer, pointer :: p3 => t         ! associated with target t
 ```
-The difference between undefined and unassociated is that a undefined
+The difference between undefined and unassociated is that an undefined
 pointer can not have its association status queried by the intrinsic
 function `associated()`.